Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-one.md

 > A project structure that outlines the major elements of your story.
 Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
 Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
-You can incorporate your Story Arc from the in-class exercise along with your user stories and one sentence summary to make the topic even more clear.
+You can incorporate your Story Arc from the in-class exercise, along with your user stories and one sentence summary, to make the topic even clearer.

 # Project Structure
+One Sentence Summary: This project visually explores concussion trends across youth, collegiate, and professional football, highlighting the risk, long-term consequences, and the impact of rule changes over time.
+1. Personal Connection
+   -I want to open similarly to how I opened this.
+I want to focus on my experience playing football for 16 years, go deep with my experiences, including headaches during practice, and my own concussion story.
+   -This will allow for immediate ethos, as I have played football and understand how brutal concussions can be.
+2. Youth and High School Trends
+   -Present concussion rates by sport, highlighting how dominant football is in this regard.
+   -Use map visualizations to convey concussion rates by state, and if anything jumps out, I hope to do further research towards rules as to why this may be the case
+   -This will establish football as a leader in concussions, and possibly highlight rules that have worked for youth sports in this regard.
+   -Also, highlight how we do focus on football in this project, but this can happen to anybody playing any sport.
+   3. NCAA Data and Trends
+      -Show NCAA concussion rates by sport, and compare these trends to high school data.
+      -Show patterns seen in youth sports carrying over to college, and highlighting any potential risk escalations.
+      4. NFL Trends and Rule Changes
+         -Present NFL concussion totals per season, noting game and practice trends, along with rule changes throughout the years
+         -Normalize this data to compare concussion rates to the NCAA and high school data -This will establish the continued high concussion rate in football, but also how rule changes have caused these concussion rates and totals to decline
+5. CTE and long-term implications
+   -Introduce

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.